ScorpionesLabs/DVS/Readme.md

 * Enable Domain and Private Profiles in Windows Defender Firewall
   * The DVS tool bypasses this security control by creating a rule in the firewall to allow any Dynamic RPC connection.

+* Move to using [LAPS](https://support.microsoft.com/en-us/help/3062591/microsoft-security-advisory-local-administrator-password-solution-laps) in order to shorten the attack surface.
+If each computer in the domain has a different local administrator password, this account can't be used for lateral movement.

-* Hardenning user access rights can prevent this attack.
+* Hardening user access rights can prevent this attack.
-  * By using Group Pocily Objects an organization can remove *administrators*, *users* and other groups from the list, and move to using a special group/user for central management that does not interactivly log in to other computers.
+  * By using Group Policy Objects an organization can remove *administrators*, *users* and other groups from the list, and move to using a special group/user for central management that does not interactivly log in to other computers.

         [Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Access this computer from the network]

     In Official hardening guides like CIS the recommend setting of [*Access this computer from the network*] is with the values of "**administrators** and **Remote Desktop Users** or **Authenticated users**".
 This recommendations are vulnerable to the DVS tool.
 * Harden the DCOM permissions by removing the rights of  **administrators** from the permissions - **Remote Launch** and **Remote Activation**.
-  * **[Computer Configuration\Windows Settings\Local Policies\Security Options\DCOM]: Machine Launch Restrictions in Security Descriptor Definition Language (SDDL) syntax**
+  * **[Computer Configuration\Windows Settings\Local Policies\Security Options\DCOM]: Machine Launch Restrictions in Security Descriptor Definition Language ([SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-definition-language-for-conditional-aces-)) syntax**

 * Use an application firewall to block DCOM access between computers.
 Especially from a computer which is not part of the IT or management infrastructure.